cfenollosa/os-tutorial/README.md

 programmers who have curiosity on how an OS works but don't have the time or willpower to start reading the Linux kernel top to bottom.
 - There is little theory.
 Yes, this is a feature.
 Google is your theory lecturer.
-Once you pass college, excessive theory is worse than no theory.
+Once you pass college, excessive theory is worse than no theory because it makes things seem more difficult than they really are.
 - The lessons are tiny and may take 5-15 minutes to complete.
 Trust me and trust yourself.
 You can do it!
 - New lessons will be added about every week, at the same pace that I learn the concept